jrudolph/speed/README.md

 |[mapped summing](#mapped-summing)     | 100 % | 96.12 % | 4974.68 %
 |[array foreach counting](#array-foreach-counting) | 100 % | 99.48 % | 439.40 %

+(Don't be fooled, values < 100 % are most likely not significant but I'm including them here anyways just for the giggles. :laughing:)

 ### Foreach counting